Antiques Dealer

 I have antique plates trimmed in gold American Indian Head plates would like to know where can I sell them or what

-Asked by Ernest about 8 years ago
+Asked by Ernest over 8 years ago

 You may want to take them to your local antiques mall or antique shop and see if you get any offers.